Solo Travel in Antarctica

 South America to Antarctica – This is the cheapest way to get to Antarctica due to the shorter distance between both continents.
 To get from Ushuaia to Antarctica, cruise ships depart from Punta Arenas in Chile and Ushuaia in Argentina.
-It may be worth looking at flights into one of these two destinations to start your cruise (or combine it with a South American trip).
+It may be worth looking at Antarctica flights into one of these two destinations to start your cruise (or combine it with a South American trip).

 Cruise Antarctica From South America

 The only way to see this continent is on a cruise and if you can survive the seas you will be one of the lucky ones to have visited this breathtaking place.
 Drake Passage is the Antarctica crossing and is known as one of the world’s roughest seas so take plenty of sea sickness tablets if you suffer from travel sickness.

 Sailboats offer voyages from South America where you can get involved and help support private expeditions.
 You need to allow more than one for a cruise but if you have longer, you can always combine your trip with the South Shetland Islands or the Falkland Islands; a British archipelago in the South Atlantic Ocean.

 How Much Does it Cost to Go to Antarctica?

 An Antarctica vacation isn't cheap after all this continent can be challenging to reach.
 It's not a backpacker's destination and can't really be done solo so you do need to pay for a trip to go there.
 It is expensive to visit but as a once in a lifetime experience it is definitely worth it.
 Cruises cost from approximately $4,500 and can range up to more than $20,000.